amethyst/rustrogueliketutorial/book/src/chapter_5.md

 * We've added a `ReadExpect<'a, Map>` - meaning that the system should be passed our `Map` for use.
 We used `ReadExpect`, because not having a map is a failure.
 * In the loop, we first clear the list of visible tiles.
 * Then we call RLTK's `field_of_view` function, providing the starting point (the location of the entity, from `pos`), the range (from the viewshed), and a slightly convoluted "dereference, then get a reference" to unwrap `Map` from the ECS.
+* Finally we use the vector's `retain` method to delete any entries that *don't* meet the criteria we specify.
+This is a *lambda* or *closure* - it iterates over the vector, passing `p` as a parameter.
+If p is inside the map boundaries, we keep it.
+This prevents other functions from trying to access a tile outside of the working map area.

 This will now run every frame (which is overkill, more on that later) - and store a list of visible tiles.